CREDO - GENERAL TERMS AND CONDITIONS FOR THE SALE OF GOODS

 (b) If Buyer timely notifies Credo of any Nonconforming Goods, Credo shall, in its sole discretion, (i) replace such Nonconforming Goods with conforming Goods, or (ii) credit to Buyer’s account the Price for such Nonconforming Goods.
 Buyer shall ship, at its expense and risk of loss, the Nonconforming Goods to such location as may be specified in writing by Credo in its reasonable discretion.
 If Credo exercises its option to replace Nonconforming Goods, Credo shall, after receiving Buyer's shipment of Nonconforming Goods, ship to Buyer, at Buyer's expense and risk of loss, the replaced Goods to the Delivery Point.

-(a) Buyer shall purchase the Goods from Credo at the price(s) (the "Price(s)") set forth in the Sales Confirmation.
-The Price(s) exclude delivery charges.
+Price.
+Buyer shall purchase the Goods from Credo at the price(s) (the "Price(s)") set forth in the Sales Order Confirmation.
+The Price(s) exclude delivery charges, transportation, insurance, taxes, duties, and other similar charges (including sales, use and excise taxes, GST, VAT), which shall be paid by Buyer in addition to the price of the Goods in accordance with the Payment Terms herein.

-(a) Buyer shall pay all invoiced amounts due to Credo within 30 days from the date of Credo's invoice.
+(a) Buyer shall pay all invoiced amounts due to Credo within thirty (30) days from the date of Credo's invoice.
 Buyer shall make all payments hereunder by wire transfer and in US dollars.

-(b) Buyer shall pay interest on all late payments at the lesser of the rate of 1.5% per month or the highest rate permissible under applicable law, calculated daily and compounded monthly.
+(b) Buyer shall make payment to Credo in full without any deduction, set-off, counterclaim, or withholding (unless required by law), whether relating to Credo’s breach, bankruptcy, or otherwise.
+In the event of any late payment, Credo may charge interest at the rate of 1.5% per month or the maximum rate allowed by law, whichever is less, on the overdue amount.
 Buyer shall reimburse Credo for all costs incurred in collecting any payments, including, without limitation, reasonable attorneys' fees.
-In addition to all other remedies available under these Terms or at law (which Credo does not waive by the exercise of any rights hereunder), Credo shall be entitled to suspend the delivery of any Goods if Buyer fails to pay any amounts when due hereunder and such failure continues for 30 days following written notice thereof.
+In addition to all other remedies available under these Terms or at law (which Credo does not waive by the exercise of any rights hereunder).

 (a) Credo warrants to Buyer that for a period of one (1) year from the date of shipment of the Goods ("Warranty Period"), that such Goods will be free from material defects in material and workmanship.
 This warranty extends only to Buyer and not to indirect purchasers or users.

-(b) EXCEPT FOR THE WARRANTY SET FORTH IN SECTION 12(a), SELLER MAKES NO WARRANTY WHATSOEVER WITH RESPECT TO THE GOODS, INCLUDING ANY (A) WARRANTY OF MERCHANTABILITY; (B) WARRANTY OF FITNESS FOR A PARTICULAR PURPOSE; OR (C) WARRANTY AGAINST INFRINGEMENT OF INTELLECTUAL PROPERTY RIGHTS OF A THIRD PARTY; WHETHER EXPRESS OR IMPLIED BY LAW, COURSE OF DEALING, COURSE OF PERFORMANCE, USAGE OF TRADE OR OTHERWISE.
+(b) EXCEPT FOR THE WARRANTY SET FORTH IN SECTION 11(a), CREDO MAKES NO WARRANTY WHATSOEVER WITH RESPECT TO THE GOODS, INCLUDING ANY (A) WARRANTY OF MERCHANTABILITY; (B) WARRANTY OF FITNESS FOR A PARTICULAR PURPOSE; OR (C) WARRANTY AGAINST INFRINGEMENT OF INTELLECTUAL PROPERTY RIGHTS OF A THIRD PARTY; WHETHER EXPRESS OR IMPLIED BY LAW, COURSE OF DEALING, COURSE OF PERFORMANCE, USAGE OF TRADE OR OTHERWISE.

 (c) Products manufactured by a third party ("Third Party Product") may constitute, contain, be contained in, incorporated into, attached to or packaged together with, the Goods.
-Third Party Products are not covered by the warranty in Section 12(a).
-For the avoidance of doubt, SELLER MAKES NO REPRESENTATIONS OR WARRANTIES WITH RESPECT TO ANY THIRD PARTY PRODUCT, INCLUDING ANY (A) WARRANTY OF MERCHANTABILITY; (B) WARRANTY OF FITNESS FOR A PARTICULAR PURPOSE; (C) WARRANTY OF TITLE; OR (D) WARRANTY AGAINST INFRINGEMENT OF INTELLECTUAL PROPERTY RIGHTS OF A THIRD PARTY; WHETHER EXPRESS OR IMPLIED BY LAW, COURSE OF DEALING, COURSE OF PERFORMANCE, USAGE OF TRADE OR OTHERWISE.
+Third Party Products are not covered by the warranty in Section 11(a).
+SELLER MAKES NO REPRESENTATIONS OR WARRANTIES WITH RESPECT TO ANY THIRD PARTY PRODUCT, INCLUDING ANY (A) WARRANTY OF MERCHANTABILITY; (B) WARRANTY OF FITNESS FOR A PARTICULAR PURPOSE; (C) WARRANTY OF TITLE; OR (D) WARRANTY AGAINST INFRINGEMENT OF INTELLECTUAL PROPERTY RIGHTS OF A THIRD PARTY; WHETHER EXPRESS OR IMPLIED BY LAW, COURSE OF DEALING, COURSE OF PERFORMANCE, USAGE OF TRADE OR OTHERWISE.

-(g) THE REMEDIES SET FORTH IN SECTION 12(f) SHALL BE THE BUYER'S SOLE AND EXCLUSIVE REMEDY AND SELLER'S ENTIRE LIABILITY FOR ANY BREACH OF THE LIMITED WARRANTY SET FORTH IN SECTION 12(a).
+(g) THE REMEDIES SET FORTH IN SECTION 11(f) SHALL BE THE BUYER'S SOLE AND EXCLUSIVE REMEDY AND SELLER'S ENTIRE LIABILITY FOR ANY BREACH OF THE LIMITED WARRANTY SET FORTH IN SECTION 11(a).

 Limitation of Liability.